GoogleCloudPlatform/gke-poc-toolkit-demos/gke-fleets-with-argocd/README.md

 gcloud container clusters delete gke-std-east01 --region us-east1 --project ${GKE_PROJECT_ID} -q --async
 ```
 ## Fleet Cluster setup
-So far we have the infrastructure laid out and now need to setup the multi cluster controller cluster with argocd, GKE Fleet componenents, and some other tooling needed for the demo.
+So far we have the infrastructure laid out and now need to set up the multi cluster controller cluster with argocd, GKE Fleet components, and some other tooling needed for the demo.

 1. **Clone the demo repo and copy folders the house dry configs for this demo.**
 ```bash